shchauh/dapr-workshop/README.md

 # Building cloud native appplications with Distributed Application Runtime(Dapr)

 This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr).
-You can check more about Dapr at [dapr.io](https://dapr.io/)
+You can check more about dapr at [dapr.io](https://dapr.io/)

 ## Overview & Goals
 Learn how to build microservices applications using dapr.
 We will build sample microservices which will use dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.

 #### This workshop is:
-* An introduction to Dapr and how it enables developers to build resilient, stateful and stateless applications
+* An introduction to Dapr and how it enables developers to build resilient, stateful and stateless microservices applications
 * Build microservices application with Dapr

 #### This workshop is not: